veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-polar-area-chart.md

     public polarChartLabels:string[] = ['Emergency & Casualty', 'Labor Ward', 'Endoscopy Ward', 'Coronary Ward', 'Surgical Ward','General Ward'];
     ```

--   **Datasets (JSON Objects Array):** It is a data of the chart which is framed on different sectors.
+-   **Datasets (JSON Objects Array):** It is data of the chart, framed on different sectors.
 For example,
     ```typescript
     public polarChartData: Array<any> = [
      {data:[25, 11, 8, 9, 18, 29]}
     ];
     ```
-- **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is taken or clicked over the sector of the polar area chart.
+- **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is clicked or placed over the sector of the polar area chart.
 For example, displaying label and point value when the mouse is clicked on the sector of the chart or mouse is moved over it.
 - **Legends (Boolean):** It is a name given to the same category of data that is used in plotting the polar area chart.
 If it is true, it shows the legends otherwise it does not show.
-- **Color (Color/color hexadecimal code):** This property provides user desire color to the polar chart.
+- **Color (Color/color hexadecimal code):** This property provides user desired color to the polar chart.
 For example,
     ```css
     background-color: #92a8d1;
     ```